-- The liabilities of the District exceeded its assets plus deferred outflows of resources at the close of the most recent fiscal year resulting in a net position deficit balance of (\$3,795,581).
+- The liabilities of the District exceeded its assets plus deferred outflows of resources at the close of the most recent fiscal year resulting in a net position deficit balance of (\$3,331,824).
 When the District was formed, assets exceeded liabilities and subsequently infrastructure was deeded to Miami-Dade County creating the negative net position.
 The reason for the transfer of infrastructure was that the County is better able to maintain the infrastructure than the District.
-Further, financial condition assessment procedures have been applied and no deteriorating financial conditions were noted. - The change in the District's total net position in comparison with the prior year was \$204,996, an increase.
-The key components of the District's net position and change in net position are reflected in the table in the government-wide financial analysis section. - At September 30, 2022, the District's governmental funds reported combined ending fund balances of \$485,411, an increase of \$40,028 in comparison with the prior year.
-A portion of the fund balance is restricted for debt service and the remainder is unassigned fund balance which is available for spending at the District's discretion.
+Further, financial condition assessment procedures have been applied and no deteriorating financial conditions were noted. - The change in the District's total net position in comparison with the prior year was \$241,418, an increase.
+The key components of the District's net position and change in net position are reflected in the table in the government-wide financial analysis section. - At September 30, 2024, the District's governmental funds reported combined ending fund balances of \$588,906, an increase of \$56,227 in comparison with the prior year.
+A portion of the fund balance is restricted for debt service, assigned to subsequent year's expenditures and the remainder is unassigned fund balance which is available for spending at the District's discretion.